At intermediate school, I’ll always remember the friend who turned to me and said “Andrea, you’re wallowing in self-pity”.

 And the mind loves nothing more than to pick at old wounds.

 Don’t assume that everyone who is happy has had it easy or got “lucky” in life.
-I generally find people who had it too easy to be some of the most unhappy, lost people I’ve ever met.
+I often find that people who had it “too easy” can end up really lost and unhappy too.

-And if you’re someone who’s had a pretty calm past but still feels kinda down anyway – that’s fine too – our mind often creates horrible memories of the most tiny little things.
-Especially moments of public humiliation.
+If you’re someone who’s had a pretty calm past but still feels kinda down anyway – that’s fine too – our mind often creates horrible memories of the most tiny little things.

-I’ve been through my fair share of crap to get to where I am today, and I wouldn’t have it any other way.
+While I am definitely a privileged white person, I’ve also been through my fair share of trauma and shitty things (some of which isn’t appropriate to share on the blog) to get to where I am today, and I wouldn’t have it any other way.
 I wouldn’t be where I am if I hadn’t had things that seriously pushed me to make changes in my self and my life.
 I’m grateful for everything that’s ever happened to me, good and bad, and I wouldn’t change any of it.
-I don’t speak about these things here, maybe I will one day, but I mention this to make it clear –

 it’s about what you’ve done about it.

-“if there were never any waves, we wouldn’t never learn to build a bigger boat”
+“if there were never any waves, we wouldn’t learn to build a bigger boat”

-You’d be bored floating around in a shitty little dinghy if it weren’t for life’s challenges, appreciate your waves, big and small!
+We’d be bored floating around in a shitty little dinghy if it weren’t for life’s challenges.
+Try to appreciate the waves, big and small.
+They’re building resilience in us.